progval/Limnoria/plugins/Conditional/README.rst

 Commands
 --------
-.. _command-Conditional-cand:
+.. _command-conditional-cand:

 cand <cond1> [<cond2> ... <condN>]
   Returns true if all conditions supplied evaluate to true.

-.. _command-Conditional-ceq:
+.. _command-conditional-ceq:

 ceq <item1> <item2>
   Does a string comparison on <item1> and <item2>.
 Returns true if they are equal.

-.. _command-Conditional-cerror:
+.. _command-conditional-cerror:

 cerror <testcommand>
   Runs <testcommand> and returns true if it raises an error; false otherwise.

-.. _command-Conditional-cif:
+.. _command-conditional-cif:

 cif <condition> <ifcommand> <elsecommand>
   Runs <ifcommand> if <condition> evaluates to true, runs <elsecommand> if it evaluates to false.
 Use other logical operators defined in this plugin and command nesting to your advantage here.

-.. _command-Conditional-cor:
+.. _command-conditional-cor:

 cor <cond1> [<cond2> ... <condN>]
   Returns true if any one of conditions supplied evaluates to true.

-.. _command-Conditional-cxor:
+.. _command-conditional-cxor:

 cxor <cond1> [<cond2> ... <condN>]
   Returns true if only one of conditions supplied evaluates to true.

-.. _command-Conditional-ge:
+.. _command-conditional-ge:

 ge <item1> <item2>
   Does a string comparison on <item1> and <item2>.
 Returns true if <item1> is greater than or equal to <item2>.

-.. _command-Conditional-gt:
+.. _command-conditional-gt:

 gt <item1> <item2>
   Does a string comparison on <item1> and <item2>.
 Returns true if <item1> is greater than <item2>.

-.. _command-Conditional-le:
+.. _command-conditional-le:

 le <item1> <item2>
   Does a string comparison on <item1> and <item2>.
 Returns true if <item1> is less than or equal to <item2>.

-.. _command-Conditional-lt:
+.. _command-conditional-lt:

 lt <item1> <item2>
   Does a string comparison on <item1> and <item2>.
 Returns true if <item1> is less than <item2>.

-.. _command-Conditional-match:
+.. _command-conditional-match:

 match [--case-insensitive] <item1> <item2>
   Determines if <item1> is a substring of <item2>.
 Returns true if <item1> is contained in <item2>.
 Will only match case if --case-insensitive is not given.

-.. _command-Conditional-nceq:
+.. _command-conditional-nceq:

 nceq <item1> <item2>
   Does a numeric comparison on <item1> and <item2>.
 Returns true if they are equal.

-.. _command-Conditional-ne:
+.. _command-conditional-ne:

 ne <item1> <item2>
   Does a string comparison on <item1> and <item2>.
 Returns true if they are not equal.

-.. _command-Conditional-nge:
+.. _command-conditional-nge:

 nge <item1> <item2>
   Does a numeric comparison on <item1> and <item2>.
 Returns true if <item1> is greater than or equal to <item2>.

-.. _command-Conditional-ngt:
+.. _command-conditional-ngt:

 ngt <item1> <item2>
   Does a numeric comparison on <item1> and <item2>.
 Returns true if <item1> is greater than <item2>.

-.. _command-Conditional-nle:
+.. _command-conditional-nle:

 nle <item1> <item2>
   Does a numeric comparison on <item1> and <item2>.
 Returns true if <item1> is less than or equal to <item2>.

-.. _command-Conditional-nlt:
+.. _command-conditional-nlt:

 nlt <item1> <item2>
   Does a numeric comparison on <item1> and <item2>.
 Returns true if <item1> is less than <item2>.

-.. _command-Conditional-nne:
+.. _command-conditional-nne:

 nne <item1> <item2>
   Does a numeric comparison on <item1> and <item2>.
 Returns true if they are not equal.

+.. _conf-Conditional:

 Configuration
 -------------

+.. _conf-supybot.plugins.Conditional.public:

 supybot.plugins.Conditional.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.